kattyavar-shika/spring-boot-features/microservices/microservicesinfo.md

 http://localhost:8080/user-service/api/v1/users/1

 Note: API gateway is running on 8080 user-service : is the service name.

+# Few URl

+## User Service

+To get the list order by user id : http://localhost:8081/api/v1/users/1

+To Access the Same url from API gateWay  http://localhost:8080/USER-SERVICE/api/v1/users/1